Hotlynn2/DATA-ANALYSIS-PYLADIES/README.txt

 i) How employment in Construction evolved over time, compared to the total employment across all industries? and at least 4 more questions.

-3. Use visualizations to illustrate each answer.
-Visualizations could be a graph, a combination of graphs or a dashboard.
-Add any necessary details to them, as if these visualizations would be published or presented to external stakeholders.
+3. Use visualizations to illustrate how data driven decisions can be made for unseen data such as 2022 or 2023 data.